Jump To Section

 - Use real people for character inspiration.
 Go to a public place where you can freely observe other people.
 Choose a stranger and imagine a few character details for them.
 What’s their name?
 What mood are they in?
 Why are they there?
 Write a one-page monologue from their point of view that reveals what they’re thinking.
 Show their thoughts, but also show the world around them and how they interact with it.
 Try to develop an inner monologue that is at odds with the world around them or with the way they appear to be.

 9. Create Suspense

 Suspense is what keeps your readers engaged and reading your book.

 Choose a mundane moment from any of the writing you’ve done so far.
-For example, pick a scene where your characters are walking or eating or having a quiet discussion.
-If you don’t have a scene like this yet, select a topic from the list below.
+For example, pick a scene where your protagonist is walking, eating or having a quiet discussion.
+If you don’t have a scene like this yet, select a topic from the list below: